 The Bible indicates that God will provide for all of our needs, including food (see Matthew 6:31-33 and Philippians 4:19).
 However, there is no indication in the Scriptures that we don’t have the responsibility to use good judgment in managing the money that God provides for our food needs.
 The information that follows is provided to help you in making prudent decisions regarding your spending for food.

-Before we begin discussing ways to reduce grocery spending, consider this: The average American family spends approximately 30% of their “grocery” money for non-food items.
-Since these are usually high mark-up items, it is generally wise to avoid purchasing non-food items in a grocery store.
+Before we discuss ways to reduce grocery spending, consider this: The average American family spends approximately 30% of their “grocery” money for non-food items.
+Since these are usually high mark-up items, it generally is wise to avoid purchasing most non-food items at regular prices in a grocery store.
 The following comments focus primarily on ways to reduce spending for food.

 1. Before you go shopping for groceries, prepare a list of what you intend to purchase.
-Such a list probably will save you extra trips to the grocery store for items that you need but otherwise might forget to purchase.
-It also might help you to reduce your impulse buying.
-Unplanned purchases may account for one-half to two-thirds of the grocery items that people buy.
+Such a list may save you extra trips to the grocery store for items that you need but otherwise might forget to purchase.
+A shopping list also might help you to reduce your impulse buying.
+Unplanned purchases often account for one-half to two-thirds of the grocery items that people buy.

 2. Comparison shop for groceries.